 However, I must do my duty as your trainer in the ways of honey and say, as with all of our products, honey is a natural sugar.
 If you are using it to cook with, its best to either add it at the end of the process, or to keep a close eye on your dish to make sure it doesn't burn!

-Here are two options you could try out, with just simple spices from your cabinet, no heat required.
+Here are a few options you could try out, with just simple spices from your cabinet or items in your refrigerator, no heat required.

 1) Turmeric Savory Spice Dressing

 For single serving, just mix about 2 tablespoons of Turmeric Honey with 1/4 teaspoon each of Onion Powder, Garlic Powder, Mustard Powder, Chili Powder, Ground Cumin, Salt and Pepper.
 Add in some Olive Oil and a splash of the acid of your choice ( I would recommend something citrus like lemon or orange).
 Shake like crazy then pour over your salad.

 This one I would use for dipping fruit, or maybe place on a charcuterie board, or add to my morning drink of choice!

 For a single serving take two tablespoons of Turmeric Honey and mix in 1/4 teaspoon of nutmeg and cinnamon.
 Then add a splash of fresh squeezed orange juice!
 Easy Peasy!!

 Full disclosure, there's just something about a latte made by a barista.
 Brew Five Points in Jax was the inaugural coffee friend who made this latte with Turmeric Honey for us, and you can make your own version with an espresso machine and a bag of chai tea.
 A few places around town use our honey, but one in particular has gotten on the chai train in Lake City.
 You can get a dirty chai with turmeric honey at Daily Cup of Joe and as our friend Kara says, "It will change your life!"